For History related FAQs, please scroll down.

 A: We are a fifteen minute walk to and from the casino and the Falls, which is about a five minute drive.
 It is just over 2 kilometres from the Falls to the Museum.
 Check it out here.

-A: There is a spacious parking lot located behind the Niagara Falls History Museum; additionally there is a fully accessible entrance adjacent to this parking lot with a handicapped parking space.
+A: There is a spacious parking lot (a little less so with construction now) located behind the Niagara Falls History Museum.
+The link above also provide directions to another lot that is a short walk across Ferry Street.
 Once parked, you are within a short walk to the Lundy's Lane Battlefield and the Battle Ground Hotel Museum.

 A: There are many wonderful restaurants that can cater to a wide variety of tastes within a 5 minute walk of the Niagara Falls History Museum.

 A: The mummies for which you search are from the former Niagara Falls Museum, which was the oldest Museum in Canada, having been established in 1827 by Thomas Barnett.
 After several renovations and relocations, the Niagara Falls Museum was sold and relocated to a private collector in Toronto in 1999.
 We have acquired some artefacts from the former Niagara Falls Museum and they can be seen in our online database.
 The Niagara Falls History Museum, formerly the Lundy’s Lane Historical Museum, is a part of the City of Niagara Falls Museums and specializes in the human history of Niagara Falls including the development of the area, War of 1812, industry, geography, daredevils, tourism and the presentation of such in accordance with Federal and International standards.

 Paint Like Bob Ross Workshop